Hauliers dismiss UK no-deal Brexit rehearsal as ‘totally frivolous’

 “Even if you take it that it is 5,000 lorries in and 5,000 out, 5,000 exporting in a day, that is 208 trucks an hour on a 24-hour period.
 They come with 89?
 It is a total non-runner,” said Mr McArdle.

-Lorries from regional and national haulage companies — with Eddie Stobart leading the pack — started to arrive at the airfield from around 7am to form a queue along the runway.

-The drivers congregated in a large group before being directed by officials from the UK department for transport, Kent County Council and police officers.

-The first practice run began in rush-hour shortly after 8am, with four convoys leaving at intervals between 8.13am and 8.39am.
+The first practice run from Manston airfield began in rush-hour shortly after 8am, with four convoys leaving at intervals between 8.13am and 8.39am.

 The first of the convoys arrived in Dover at 8.52am.